 Sleep keeps your mind in shape.

-Not getting enough sleep deprives your brain of the opportunity to rest and recharge itself, leading to a myriad of mental and psychological problems associated with regular lack of sleep.
-For instance, PsyBlog explains that sleep-deprived brains tend to work harder in order to overcompensate for its lack of rest, resulting in less efficiency and difficulty in accomplishing even simple mental tasks.
+Not getting enough sleep deprives your brain of the opportunity to rest and recharge itself, leading to a myriad of mental and psychological problems associated with a regular lack of sleep.
+For instance, PsyBlog explains that sleep-deprived brains tend to work harder in order to overcompensate for their lack of rest, resulting in less efficiency and difficulty in accomplishing even simple mental tasks.

 The cumulative effect is that those who have less than the recommended seven hours of sleep per evening have difficulties in concentration, mindfulness, judgment, and decision-making.
 Even neurological functions like physical movement, eye muscle control, and focus are compromised, making it difficult for sleep-deprived people to function well – much less complete a yoga session successfully.

 Sleep helps you perform better physically.

 Because yoga is an activity that unifies and engages mind, body, and spirit, the quality of yoga sessions declines when your body is compromised.
 On top of letting your brain recharge, sleep also plays a role in muscle repair, as discussed by the National Sleep Foundation.